 Significant portfolio overlap can leave investors over-exposed to various sectors, companies, or issuers; or underexposed to the important core markets.

-A market capitalization weighting might be ideal for a broad market, energy or financial services sector fund while an equal weighting that doesn’t allow large cap names to dominate the index might be better suited for a thematic ETF, like natural resources.
+A market capitalisation weighting might be ideal for a broad market, energy or financial services sector fund while an equal weighting that doesn’t allow large cap names to dominate the index might be better suited for a thematic ETF, like natural resources.

 What are the ETF’s assets under management?

-Significant assets illustrate investor interest and, although products’ break-even points vary, a commonly recognized asset level at which an ETF becomes sustainable is around $50 million, a level not matched by almost half of today’s ETFs.
+Significant assets illustrate investor interest and, although products’ break-even points vary, a commonly recognised asset level at which an ETF becomes sustainable is around $50 million, a level not matched by almost half of today’s ETFs.
 Greater assets under management can also enhance a fund’s liquidity.